 What is there to eat at Brooklyn Flea?

-The Flea doesn’t offer as many bites as Smorgasburg, but when the shopping fatigue sets in, you’ll be grateful for the eight food vendors and their drool-worthy munchies.
-A few highlights: pork buns from C Bao, Indian grub from Dosa Royale, shaved iced by People’s Pops and pizza from Wood Fired Edibles.
+The Flea doesn’t offer as many bites as Smorgasburg, but when the shopping fatigue sets in, there are a few food vendors selling their drool-worthy munchies at the Dumbo location.
+Saturday flea-goers can walk a couple blocks down to East River State Park to satiate their hunger at Smorgasburg.
+Past highlights: pork buns from C Bao, Indian grub from Dosa Royale, shaved iced by People’s Pops and pizza from Wood Fired Edibles.

 Where is Brooklyn Flea?